PIPE ANCHOR

-Anchors at each end of the pipe run must be stronger than the force needed to compress the joint combined with the internal pressure thrust.
+Pipe anchors at each end of the pipe run must be stronger than the force needed to compress the joint combined with the internal pressure thrust.
 Depending upon system pressure, this force may be many thousands of pounds.
-Pipe alignment guides permit axial movement of the pipe while restraining both lateral and angular movement.
-The quantity and location of the guides is dependent upon the natural flexibility of the pipe and the pressure rating of the system.
-Guides should be installed per the above chart.
-View our piping spacing chart below.
+Triad Bellows will provide you with the pressure thrust force created by the expansion joint.
+This information will be needed by the structural piping engineer.

 Proper Alignment of Anchors and Guides

 The location of the expansion joint also determines proper location of pipe guides and supports.
 The illustration below shows 2 guides on each side of the joint because the joint is installed in the middle of the piping run.
+As you install the pipe anchors, ensure you leave enough space for your employees to service them later.
+You will make their jobs easier so that they can be more efficient in their work.

 Thermal Expansion of Pipe Chart